Unity-Technologies/com.unity.probuilder/docs/docs/troubleshooting/faq.md

 The ProBuilder API is currently considered to be in **beta**.
 It **will** change before the final release.

+## Pink Shaders

+If you are upgrading a project from the Asset Store package make sure to run the [Convert to Package Manager](#convert-to-package-manager) utility.

+If you're using the new Standard Rendering Pipeline you may have issues compiling the ProBuilder default shader.
+As a workaround, you can set the default material for ProBuilder in:

+`Edit > Preferences > ProBuilder`

+Under "Default Material."

 <div class="manual"><hr /></div>

 ## Error building Player (Windows Store, iOS, Android, WebGL)